vishalcalsoftinc/IP-CAL-CIBN/F1 Handover Guide of 5G Setup with OAI-RAN and Open5GS on GCP.md

     *   **Region:** `us-central1`
     *   **Cloud Router:** Click **Create new router**, name it `oai-5g-router`, and click **Create**.
     *   Leave other settings as default and click **Create**.
+    *   **Why:** The final goal of our 5G network is to provide the UE with data connectivity.
+After the UE connects, we will test its connection by pinging an internet address like 8.8.8.8.
+Cloud NAT provides the mechanism for this.
+It takes traffic from a private resource (like our UE, whose traffic is routed through the Open5GS core) and translates its private IP address to a public IP address, allowing it to reach the internet.
+It is a highly available, managed service that avoids the need for a fragile, manual iptables setup on a single VM for internet access.

 ---